nearai/analytics/historic_performance/README.md

 **Current implementation**: ✅ Available
 - Launch on any data as long as it is in canonical metrics format.
+- Interactive time series visualization with graph management.
 - Custom metrics table with full parameter control.
 - Stream of log files with detailed metadata.
 - Configurable through Dashboard component with any combination of parameters.

-#### 2. Time Series Dashboard
+#### 2. Performance Dashboard

 **Current implementation**: ✅ Available
+- Time granulation: Manual time filters (last hour, day, week, custom ranges).
 - Interactive time series visualization with graph management.
-- Time granulation: Auto-adjusting based on time filters and manual override.
-- Graph grid with configurable multiple lines per graph.
-- Metric selection via interactive tree from `/metrics/` paths.
-- Filter and slice support with API integration.
-- Smart color assignment and manual color override.
-- Default parameters optimized for performance tracking.
-- Real-time data fetching from `/graphs/time-series` endpoint.

-#### 3. Performance Dashboard

-**Current implementation**: ✅ Available
-- Time granulation: Manual time filters (last hour, day, week, custom ranges).
 - Metrics table with filtering, slicing, performance columns, and custom columns.
 - Stream of log files with chronological ordering.
 - Default parameters optimized for performance tracking.
 - Time filter recommendations passed to logs view.

-#### 4. Cost/Accuracy/Latency Tracking
+#### 3. Cost/Accuracy/Latency Tracking

 **Current implementation**: ❌ Not implemented
 - Metrics table with filtering, slicing, cost/accuracy/latency columns, and custom columns.